 iUTAH’s Research Focus Area 3 has concentrated efforts on increasing the understanding of the integrated human + natural water system.
 Researchers with backgrounds in climate science, urban planning, and irrigation systems management have developed models representing different dimensions of the water system.

 The three primary components used in modeling include data gathered from the iUTAH project on:

-- Water quantity and quality: Derived from Research Focus Area 1, this component focuses on the sources, quality, and availability of Utah natural water supply.
+- Water quantity and quality: information on the sources, quality, and availability of Utah natural water supply

-- Actors: Actors represent the individual and organizations that make water-related decisions, including usage patterns and management decisions.
-Individuals represent the homeowners, residents and farmers, whereas organizations are groups and agencies that have water management, allocation, or enforcement authority.
+- Actors: individual and organizations that make water-related decisions, including homeowners, residents and farmers, and also groups and agencies that make water allocation decisions

-- Structure: This component consists of three types of structure: natural (ecosystems, climate), built (landscaping, infrastructure), and social (demographics, laws, culture).
-These structures shape how water moves through the system and enables or constrains actors’ water decisions and behaviors.
+- Structure: natural (ecosystems, climate), built (landscaping, infrastructure), and social (demographics, laws, culture) that shape how water is moved and managed

 By connecting the results from water quality, actors, and structures into land-use models and models representing urban water demand, iUTAH researchers have provided local and state decision-makers with science-based information such as the visualization lab and socio-environmental observatory to guide decisions about the future of water management in the state.